kalisio/feathers-webpush/example/README.md

 * `VAPID_PRIVATE_KEY`
 * `VAPID_SUBJECT`

-4. Add the `PUBLIC_VAPID_KEY` to the top of the script in index.html
+4. Add the `VAPID_PUBLIC_KEY` to the top of the script in index.html

 5. Start the server: